dblock/code.dblock.org/_posts/2012/2012-01-30-testing-w-analytical-gem-and-rspec.markdown

 end
 {% endhighlight %}

 It helps to be open-source.
 Looking at the internals of Analytical, its options are processed inside each controller on load, then merged with request options on every request before anything is rendered.
 The code above updates the configuration between those two steps.
-Note that since we’re modifying a static we have to make sure to cleanup after ourselves.
+Note that since we're modifying a static we have to make sure to cleanup after ourselves.